 PAP.
 Condition: New.
 New Book.
 Shipped from UK.
 Established seller since 2000.
 Seller Inventory # CW-9781789388398

 Paperback.
 Condition: new.
 Paperback.
 An argument for attentive and personal care within the bureaucracy of health care systems.
 In Fighting for the Soul of General Practice, two practicing doctors share their experiences of working within the underfunded and highly bureaucratic health system in the United Kingdom.
 Drawing on years of experience treating a wide range of patients from all backgrounds, they show what is lost when regulation overrules relationships, standard practice eliminates discretion, and algorithms displace personal attention.
 While acknowledging that bureaucracy is inevitable and important, they argue for an approach to medicine that is about creating meaning for doctor and patient and that privileges connection, attention, and care within each encounter.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781789388398

 Seller: Revaluation Books, Exeter, United Kingdom